Open Now

 Also, pour a cup of baking soda down drains each month as a natural deodoriser.
 Check P-traps under sinks containing water weekly to maintain their seal.

 Look for any new signs of potential issues like corrosion or ventilation blockages.
 Lastly, get drain inspection cameras fully rigged pipes annually, especially in older homes prone to deterioration.
-Adhering to basic preventative habits makes it highly unlikely sewer smells will plague your bathroom again anytime soon.
+Adhering to essential preventative habits makes it highly unlikely sewer smells will plague your bathroom again anytime soon.

 Don’t Let Foul Odours Rule Your Bathroom